AlexanderMinusAnder/AlexanderMinusAnder/README.md

 # Hi there, I'm Mobzaaz.

 ## ABOUT ME
-📚 I studied in France (BAC STI2D) and I'm currently learning back-end development
+📚 I'm a student in back-end developpment

 📋 In the future I plan to work as a freelance developper